resteasy/gRPCtoJakartaREST-archetype/README.md

 ## Using the archetype

-gRPCtoJAXRS_archetype takes the GAV of an existing Jakarta RESTful Web Services project, called the **target project**, and creates a new project which can generate a WAR with all of the pieces needed to interface between a gRPC client and a copy of the target project.
-We will refer to the generated project as the corresponding **gRPCtoJkRWS project**.
+gRPCtoJakartaREST_archetype takes the GAV of an existing Jakarta RESTful Web Services project, called the **target project**, and creates a new project which can generate a WAR with a copy of the target project plus all of the pieces needed for a gRPC client to interface with the copy of the target project.
+We will refer to the generated project as the corresponding **gRPC bridge project**.

-### Creating the gRPCtoJkRWS project
+### Creating the gRPC bridge project

-To create a gRPCtoJkRWS project from an existing project, the archetype needs several pieces of information:
+To create a gRPC bridge project from an existing project, the archetype needs several pieces of information:

  1. the GAV of the target project

- 2. the intended GAV of the gRPCtoJkRWS project
+ 2. the intended GAV of the gRPC bridge project

  3. "generate-prefix" parameter: the prefix to use for names of generated classes